 We visited here in the late afternoon.
 The sun cast a lovely gold light over the stone buildings creating a wonderful atmosphere.
 It was only us and a few kangaroos as we walked around reading about each of the buildings.

 There is a 4 kilometre, 90 minute walk to Old Wilpena Station from Wilpena Pound or you can drive there.
 The site is quite spread out but easy to get around.
-You can book 2 hour Aboriginal guided walks of the station at the Wilpena Pound Resort.

 Who knew there was such a famous tree right next door to Wilpena Pound?
 Not us!
 I’m sure we aren’t the only ones whose knowledge of Australian photographic art history is bit thin so…